Your next steps...

 Most people's sense of the past comes from public history, through film and television, fiction, museums, heritage sites and memory work.

-This course looks at the kinds of pasts that are produced in these popular forms.
+This Public History postgraduate degree looks at the kinds of pasts that are produced in these popular forms.
 It examines how they are made and the ways in which they are consumed and understood.

-As part of your study you'll be able to gain practical experience of working in a cultural heritage site, museum, gallery or archive.
+As part of your Public History degree you'll be able to gain practical experience of working in a cultural heritage site, museum, gallery or archive.

-The degree will help to prepare you for a career in public history related fields.
+Our Public History Master’s degree will help to prepare you for a career in public history and related fields, as well as giving you the research skills you need to pursue further postgraduate study in History.
 It will also show you why the uses we make of the past are not just matters of academic interest.

 Why St Mary's?

 This is the only degree in the UK that is taught, in part, at The National Archives, which is a leading national and international site not just for archiving government documents, but also for engaging with the past in other ways.

 You will attend workshops at The National Archives, delivered by their highly experienced staff and drawing on their wealth of original materials.

-The St Mary's campus is located in South-West London, meaning we can offer you excellent opportunities for field visits, and unrivalled links for volunteering and work experience with Hampton Court Palace, Strawberry Hill House, Turner's House, Sir John Soane Museum and Orleans House Gallery.
+Our Public History degree is taught on our South-West London campus, meaning we can offer you excellent opportunities for field visits, and unrivalled links for volunteering and work experience with Hampton Court Palace, Strawberry Hill House, Turner's House, Sir John Soane Museum and Orleans House Gallery.
 This means that if you decide to take a professional attachment as part of your degree, we can arrange a placement that is relevant to your interests and career aims.

-The degree is taught by historians with a strong record of publication and high-quality teaching.
+The Public History degree is taught by historians with a strong record of publication and high-quality teaching.